sbgadhwala/ST558_Project2/README.md

 took place
 3. longitude: The longitude value of the coordinate where the CME event took place
-4. halfAngle: The half angle value of the trajectory of the explosion
+4. halfAngle: The half angle value of the trajectory of the explosion (in degrees)
-5. speed: The speed of the explosion
+5. speed: The speed of the explosion (in km/s)
 6. type: Type of events (classifications include “C”, “O”, “R”, “S”)

 A tibble is created with the above stated details and is returned from